TaylorBeck/clean-web/README.md

-# Page Scraper - Scrape & Clean Any Page
+# Page Scraper

-Page Scraper filters out boilerplate content, navigation elements, and ads to deliver high-quality, structured text data.
-It aims to be a powerful Chrome extension that intelligently extracts and cleans web page content for analysis, machine learning, or research purposes.
+Scrape and clean any page - filter out boilerplate content, navigation elements, and ads to deliver high-quality, structured text data.
+It aims to be a lightweight Chrome extension that extracts and cleans web page content for analysis, machine learning, or research purposes.

 <img src="ex.png" width="1000" alt="Page Scraper Demo">